rliegmann/influxdb-docker-backup/README.md

 A Docker container that saves an full Influxdb (v2) in files and then compresses them.
 Several versions can be maintained.

+> [!NOTE]
+> This image is only available for the linux/amd64 and linux/arm64 platforms, as InfluxDB V2 requires a 64-bit operating system.

 # Usage
 ## Backup
 ```shell